apache/hudi/docs/quickstart.md

 Normally build the maven project, from command line
 ```
 $ mvn clean install -DskipTests

+To work with older version of Hive (pre Hive-1.2.1), use

+$ mvn clean install -DskipTests -Dhive11

 ```

 {% include callout.html content="You might want to add your spark jars folder to project dependencies under 'Module Setttings', to be able to run Spark from IDE" type="info" %}